mikefili/cookie-stand/README.md

 # cookie-stand

 Collaborated with Nate Tibbals on this assignment.
-10/30 code review assisted me with this assignment.
+10/30 & 11/2 code reviews assisted me with this assignment.
+Thank you Scott!